 Basic concepts

-The backup cycle indicates the time interval for performing full data backups.
-You can back up data on a weekly, daily, or custom basis (for example, you can back up data on Mondays, Wednesdays, and Fridays).
-The backup cycle interval affects the density of backup set generation and the restore granularity.
+A backup cycle refers to the time interval between full data backups.
+It can be weekly, daily, or custom (e.g., Monday, Wednesday, and Friday).
+The length of the backup cycle affects the density of backup sets and the granularity of recovery.

 Implementation mechanism

-The backup cycle and the data backup retention period determine the maximum number of data backup sets that can be retained and the actual number of days that log backups can be retained.
+The backup cycle and data backup retention period together determine the number of data backup sets and the actual retention period of log backups.

 The system retains backup sets based on the correlation between data and logs to ensure that you can perform PITR within the configured time range.

-In general, data is restored based on the most recent data backup before the specified restore time point and the log backups between the data backup and the restore time point.
-To ensure that data can be restored within the retention period, the actual backup retention period may be longer than the configured period.
+Data recovery typically relies on the most recent data backup before the recovery point and the log backups between them.
+To ensure data can be recovered within the retention period, the actual backup retention period may exceed the configured value.

 Example 1: Weekly backup